mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

     - A reusable composable for displaying an outlined text field for color input.
     - Uses `isValidHexColor` to validate input.
     - Displays an error state and message if the color code is invalid.
-    - Colors of the text field elements (border, cursor, etc.) are derived from the `globalcolors` scheme.
+    - Colors of the text field elements (border, cursor, etc.) are derived from the `GlobalColors` scheme.

 **Error Handling and UI Refresh:**